mjjstockman/ecomm/README.md

 12. Back in the AWS "Edit bucket policy" paste the policy just copied.

-13. At the end of the resource key but before the closing quoptation mark add:
+13. At the end of the resource key but before the closing quotation mark add:
 ```
 /*
 ```